Why Did He Write This?

 There are many ways that these problems can be explored.
 He suggests that the modern origins can be traced to the repression against the Communards of 1871, explaining that modern forms have evolved different ways of seizing collective desire based on local relations and transformations to production.
 Their history is inseparable from their social transversality.
 Effectively, the machines that fascism has deployed in the past are continuing to proliferate into new forms - he describes it as a “totalitarian chemistry” that proliferates across social and individual structures, even including guilt and neurosis.
 As the social division of labor evolves, it has necessitated larger and larger organizations of productive groupings, but this has resulted in increasing molecularization of the human element “of industry, of the economy, of education, of information, etc.”.

 Again, its important to understand that to Guattari, individuals do not communicate directly to other people but rather participate in a “a transhuman chain of organs is formed and enters into conjunction with semiotic chains and an intersection of material flows.”
 This molecularization exploded to such a point that they are “capable of liberating the atomic energy of desire”.
-As a result, both totalitarian modes of capitalist and socialist systems have “to continually perfect and miniuraturize their repressive machines”.
+As a result, both totalitarian modes of capitalist and socialist systems have “to continually perfect and miniaturize their repressive machines”.

 Guattari thus concludes that in order to understand the machines that compose totalitarian powers, one has to focus on the micropolitical struggle.
 Without this focus, abstractions and generalizations form and one finds themselves back in the realm of totalitarianism, and repression regains its power.
 Guattari is basically interested in a theory that does not alienate the source of desire from its power.
 So, in order to fight back against this, one has to continually focus on the molecular because totalitarianism constantly is adapting to new social transformations and producing new generalizations.
 As an example, Hitler as a unique individual here was not necessarily special but his form repeated itself through “dreams, deliriums, in the contorted behavior of policemen, and even on the leather jackets of some gangs who, without knowing anything about Nazism, reproduce the icons of Hitlerism.”
 Even in the modern day, Hitlerism runs rampant, such as being embedded in popular conspiracy theories shared frequently online.
-Guattari is concerned that analyzing fascism through social/historical/political/psychoanalytic generalizations is not enough because fascism is crystalizing, or otherwise finding itself emerging through these processes in more and more microscopic formulations in all walks of life.
+Guattari is concerned that analyzing fascism through social/historical/political/psychoanalytic generalizations is not enough because fascism is crystallizing, or otherwise finding itself emerging through these processes in more and more microscopic formulations in all walks of life.

 “By pretending that the individual has a negligible role in history, they would like to make us believe that we can do nothing but stand with hands tied in the face of the hysterical gesticulations or paranoiac manipulations of local tyrants and bureaucrats of every kind.
 A micropolitics of desire means that henceforth we will refuse to allow any fascist formula to slip by, on whatever scale it may manifest itself, including within the scale of the family or even within the scale of our own personal economy.”